LeaveTheCapital/henrys-news-backend/README.md

 # HENRYS NEWS - A UNIQUE TWIST ON THE NORTHCODERS NEWS API

-I Have created a restful API based on the Norchoders News Api (which can be viewed here http://northcoders-news-api.herokuapp.com/).
+I have created a restful API based on the Norchoders News Api (which can be viewed here http://northcoders-news-api.herokuapp.com/).
 Using a MongoDB database hosted with mLab, my functioning API is hosted at https://henrys-news.herokuapp.com/api/
 The main goals for this project were to get to grips with Mongo and Mongoose, learn to deploy a project into production, practice complex Promise chains and use throrough TDD throughout including for error handling.

 ## Getting Started